python/cpython/InternalDocs/garbage_collector.md

 simple type cast from the original object: `((PyGC_Head *)(the_object)-1)`.

 As is explained later in the
-[Optimization: reusing fields to save memory](#Optimization:-reusing-fields-to-save-memory] section, these two extra fields are normally used to keep doubly linked lists of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the [Optimization: generations](#Optimization:-generations) section), but they are also reused to fulfill other purposes when the full doubly linked list structure is not needed as a memory optimization.
+[Optimization: reusing fields to save memory](#Optimization-reusing-fields-to-save-memory] section, these two extra fields are normally used to keep doubly linked lists of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the [Optimization: generations](#Optimization-generations) section), but they are also reused to fulfill other purposes when the full doubly linked list structure is not needed as a memory optimization.

-Doubly linked lists are used because they efficiently support most frequently required operations.
-In general, the collection of all objects tracked by GC are partitioned into disjoint sets, each in its own doubly linked list.
+Doubly linked lists are used because they efficiently support the most frequently required operations.
+In general, the collection of all objects tracked by GC is partitioned into disjoint sets, each in its own doubly linked list.
 Between collections, objects are partitioned into "generations", reflecting how often they've survived collection attempts.
 During collections, the generation(s) being collected are further partitioned into, for example, sets of reachable and unreachable objects.
 Doubly linked lists